 Education Goal 2: For MAT program completers, the education goal is for 85% of candidates to pass the GACE at the professional level (score of 250 or better).MAT External Assessments – Pass Rates

-Graduating Class Pass Rate (GACE) Threshold for each state assessment % Passing % Passing at Professional Level 2018 – 19
+Program Completers Threshold for each state assessment % Passing GACE % Passing at Professional Level 2020 – 21

-(n = 7)100% 80% 100% 100% While 100% of MAT completers passed the GACE exam in their primary content area, one completer in the 2020 – 21 cohort did not pass the GACE for the secondary area (Reading).
-Overall, the threshold was met.
-For the MAT educational goal, as the data show, the percentage passing the GACE at the professional level has steadily increased, meeting the goal of 85%.
+(n = 11)80% 82% 41% For the past three years, the percentage of program completers passing the GACE ranged from 82–100%, which means that the threshold was met.
+For the MAT educational goal, the percentage passing at the professional level has not met the goal of 85% for the past three years.
 The reasonable threshold and goal were set by education faculty with the passing score being set by the state of Georgia.
-The results of these external state assessments are reviewed on an annual basis and if improvement is needed in any area, departmental faculty will act accordingly.
+Note that program candidates are eligible to take the GACE prior to program entry.
+While this MAT pedagogy-only program is designed for candidates who have the foundational knowledge in their content areas, education faculty design methods courses for the various content areas to strengthen this knowledge base.
+When there are indications that candidates are struggling, faculty develop a Professional Development Plan to assist candidates with remediation.
+The results of these external state assessments are reviewed on an annual basis and if improvement is needed in any area, departmental faculty act accordingly.

 Education Threshold 3 At least eighty percent of MED, EDS, and Educational Leadership TIER 1 program completers will pass all external state assessments.